marko-js/marko/README.md

 ![Marko Logo](https://raw.githubusercontent.com/marko-js/branding/master/marko-logo-small.png)

 Marko Widgets extends the [Marko templating language](https://github.com/marko-js/marko) to provide a simple and efficient mechanism for binding behavior to UI components rendered on either the server or in the browser.
-In addition, changing a widgets state will result in the DOM automatically being updated without writing extra code.
-Marko Widgets has adopted many of the good design principles promoted by the [React](https://facebook.github.io/react/index.html) team, but aims to be much lighter and often faster.
+In addition, changing a widgets state or properties will result in the DOM automatically being updated without writing extra code.
+Marko Widgets has adopted many of the good design principles promoted by the [React](https://facebook.github.io/react/index.html) team, but aims to be much lighter and often faster (especially on the server).
+When updating the view for a widget, Marko Widgets uses DOM diffing to make the minimum number of changes to the DOM through the use of the [morphdom](https://github.com/patrick-steele-idem/morphdom) module.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->